We are closed until the Spring/Summer of 2022.

 While visiting you might be lucky enough to see some of the wildlife which includes moose, deer, fox, bobcats and rare birds.

 Just minutes from Sugarloaf 4 seasons mountain resort boasting the most skiing terrain in the east.
-Sugarloaf also features Gary Player designed golf course rated among the top courses in New England.
+Sugarloaf also features Robert Trent Jones Jr. designed golf course rated among the top courses in New England.

 Located in the quaint town of Kingfield, downtown galleries, The Ski Museum of Maine, The Stanley Museum, featuring community festivals and celebrations annually.